nmakel/sdm_modbus/README.md

 ## Contributing

-Contributions are more than welcome, especially testing on existing and other Eastron SDM units.
+Contributions are more than welcome, especially testing on supported units, and adding other Eastron SDM units.